 6. 63.4% of Social sellers reported an increase in company sales revenue (SalesforLife)

 This one’s for you, employers.
-A lot of companies in 2019 still don’t allow employees to use social media while they’re at work, believing it results in a loss of time and a lack of productivity.
+A lot of companies still don’t allow employees to use social media while they’re at work, believing it results in a loss of time and a lack of productivity.

 In doing so, employers are taking away what is quickly becoming the salesperson’s most valuable asset – access to a social network.
 The same study showed companies that use social sellers reported a 41.2% increase in revenue, comparatively.